-Few schools have the pedigree of Harvard Business School (HBS).
-As one of the top-ranked business schools in the United States, HBS is the number one choice of many prospective MBA candidates—indeed, the school receives nearly 10,000 applications each year.
+Few schools have the pedigree and worldwide recognition of Harvard Business School (HBS).
+As one of the top-ranked business schools in the United States, HBS is the number one choice of many prospective MBA candidates—indeed, the school receives up to 10,000 applications each year.
 However, earning a spot in this prestigious program requires time, effort, and preparation.
 If you are setting your sights on HBS, mbaMission offers several resources and services to help you in your journey!

 Harvard Business School Insider’s Guide

 Our HBS Insider’s Guide takes an in-depth look at life as a Harvard Business School student.
 Informed by firsthand insight from students, alumni, program representatives, and admissions officers, this robust guide offers detailed descriptions of the school’s location, class size, curriculum, teaching methods, facilities, alumni base/involvement, and rankings, as well as courses, faculty, and clubs related to the most common career areas for MBA graduates.
 Learn more about HBS’s special January term (J-term), formal Learning Teams, focus on the case method, Field Immersion Experiences for Leadership Development, Dean Nitin Nohria, Arthur Rock Center for Entrepreneurship, Global Immersion experiences, and opportunities to bond with classmates via the HBS Show, Newport Ball, Section Olympics, and Thank Goodness It’s Friday!